wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * [Hackintosh Laptop Index](https://github.com/daliansky/Hackintosh): EFI for other laptop might help as a useful reference.
 Navigate to here if you need more reference from other laptops.
 * Bluetooth Issues:
    * **Bluetooth** is SOLVED using a ribbon cable connecting to Smartcard slot.
+   * But now, it seems like you can buy a [Customized adapter card](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/11#issuecomment-498715154) thanks to zysuper's effort on taobao.com.
    * See [Pictures](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD).
    * [Intel is embedding BT chips into PCH which does not work in macOS.](https://www.guru3d.com/news-story/intel-makes-wireless-ac-9560-a-bit-more-embedded.html)
    * We also have a long discussion in the issues so check it out if you are interested in this issue.